scO0rpion/SVM-Proliferation-NIPS2021/README.md

 ```
 pip install -r requirements.txt
 ```
+Our results were obtained in Python 3.8.5 environment.

 ## Generate Datasets
 Python files can be used to generate the datasets.
 Note that our code has the flexibility to run in parallel; number of cores can be specified, if not the code will run in a serialized fashion.
 The seed is not fixed in our code.